Kitchen and Other Stories

 How To Make Your Own Laundry Detergent

-I am no expert on the chemistry of saponins and conkers and I share with you based on my experience and experimentation!
+I am no expert on the chemistry of saponins and conkers, and I share what I have learned from my experience and experimentation!

 Do I need to consider anything while foraging for conkers?

-Only take what you will use, and remember you are sharing these with squirrels, deer etc. As a forager it is important to be mindful of the ecosystem and not just ones own needs.
-Give a little thank-you in your heart to mother nature and the chestnut tree for being so generous.
+Only take what you will use, and remember you are sharing these with squirrels, deer, etc. As a forager, it is important to be mindful of the ecosystem and not just one's own needs.
+Give a little thank-you in your heart to Mother Nature and the chestnut tree for their generosity.

 Again, do not ingest conkers as they are toxic.